conedevelopment/cone-site/src/about.md

     title: "Our Services"
     classes: "cta--dark"
     type: "dark"
-    description: "We can help you with website or web application development.
-We can serve your goals with our guidance."
+    description: "We can help you create and maintain your following website or web application development in the long run."
     btn:
         url: "/services/"
         caption: "Services"